-Learning Format: Online access of materials including video Powerpoint lectures and PDF manuals and supplemental materials, and non-proctored online exam.
+Learning Format: Online access of materials including detailed video lessons and PDF manuals and supplemental materials, and non-proctored online exam.
 Internet access is required.
-Content is provided in an online format which is accessed through an online secure website.
+Content is provided in an online format which is accessed through a secure learning portal.
 Once you register, you will be given immediate access to begin your studies.
 You can test when you are ready.

-Certification Exam Requirements: Passing a 60 multiple choice, non-proctored online exam with 70% or higher.
+Certification Exam Requirements: Passing a 60 question (multiple choice), non-proctored online exam with 70% or higher.
 Three attempts at the exam are given.
 Results are known immediately.

 Retest Fee: $95 retest fee applies if the passing requirement is not met at the end of the third exam attempt.